percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

             For a deep dive into using Helm charts for installing Percona Everest, refer to our [documentation](https://docs.percona.com/everest/install/install_everest_helm_charts.html).

     Discover our documentation for a hassle-free [upgrade](https://docs.percona.com/everest/upgrade/upgrade_with_helm.html) or [uninstallation](https://docs.percona.com/everest/uninstall/uninstall_everest_helm.html) of Percona Everest using Helm Charts.

-=== "Namespace management"

-    ### Manage your namespaces with new everestctl commands

-    Namespace management is essential in Percona Everest for efficiently organizing, securing, and allocating resources, particularly in large and complex Kubernetes environments.
-By leveraging Kubernetes namespaces, Percona Everest achieves logical isolation, enhanced security, and better resource allocation for databases, backups, and monitoring setups.